duncan/dev/public/software/web-analytics/hello-plausible.md

 type: link
 emoji: 🕵️
 title: Using Plausible analytics
+description: Plausible bills itself as a lightweight and open-source tool that’s privacy minded.
 ---

 Web analytics tools have long needed a reboot.
 We shouldn’t have to tie understanding how people are using our websites to surveillance capitalism.
 Even if you don’t mind feeding that particular beast, Google Analytics has become a beast to use.